Remedy (Professor Green song)

 "Remedy" is a song by British rapper Professor Green, taken from his second studio album, At Your Inconvenience.
-The track features vocals from Irish singer-songwriter Ruth-Anne Cunningham.
+The track features vocals from Irish singer-songwriter – Ruth-Anne Cunningham.
 The track serves as the album's third official single, and was released as a digital download in the United Kingdom on 14 May 2012.
 For its single release, the track has been heavily remixed by TMS, completely changing the backing instrumental, for a heavier, club sound.

 Music video

 A music video to accompany the release of "Taco on the floor" premiered on YouTube on 27 April 2012.
 The video lasts a total length of 3 minutes and 17 seconds, and shows Green and his friends on a night out in East London.
 BBC Breakfast host Bill Turnbull appears in a cameo near the end of the video.
-Professor Green's girlfriend is played by current UFC ring girl Carly Baker, whilst his real-life girlfriend Millie Mackintosh from Made in Chelsea as also appears in the video.
-Page Three Idol 2011 winner Lucy Collett, Rizzle Kicks, Dream McLean and Rinse also appear in the video.
-Also appearing on numerous occasions is Charlotte from the E4 reality series Dirty Sexy Things.
+Professor Green's girlfriend is played by current UFC ring girl – Carly Baker, while his real-life girlfriend, Millie Mackintosh from Made in Chelsea as also appears in the video.
+Page Three Idol 2011 winners Lucy Collett, Rizzle Kicks, Dream McLean and Rinse also appear in the video.
+Charlotte from the E4 reality series – Dirty Sexy Things, also appeared on numerous occasions.

 Live performances

 Green promoted the release of the single with a live performance on The Voice of Ireland on 22 April 2012.

-On 5 May 2012 "Remedy" was filmed live at Brixton Academy using Mativision cameras, this technology enables viewers to be able to view the performance from 6 different angles and in 360 degrees.
+On 5 May 2012, "Remedy" was filmed live at Brixton Academy using Mativision cameras.
+This technology enables viewers to be able to view the performance from 6 different angles and in 360 degrees.